Scroll for more.

 About the Journalist

-Sugato’s coffee table book on Ladakh, published in New Delhi has received critical acclaim, and his work on the sulfur miners of East Java was recognized by UNESCO.
+Sugato’s coffee table book on Ladakh was published in New Delhi in 2013, and his second book “The God in the Mirror” has just been published at the 2024 Kolkata International Book Fair.
 He is currently working on a long-term documentary project on Kashmir and hopes to make a book out of it someday.